 The LSO has been the Resident Orchestra at the Barbican in the City of London since the Centre opened in 1982.
 It gives 70 symphonic concerts there every year, and performs a further 70 concerts worldwide on tour.
 The LSO also programmes 24 concerts at LSO St Luke's and 950 workshops and 147 concerts through its community and education programme, LSO Discovery, each year.
 It is a champion of new music and regularly commissions some of the foremost British composers to write significant new works for full orchestra and mixed-ability ensembles.

-The LSO has developed a close family of artists who continually demonstrate their commitment to this Orchestra: Sir Simon Rattle who becomes Music Director in September 2017, Daniel Harding and Gianandrea Noseda as our Principal Guest Conductors, Michael Tilson Thomas as Conductor Laureate, and André Previn as Conductor Emeritus.
-We also enjoy long-standing relationships with more of the world’s greatest conductors and soloists who relish the boundless professional ambitions that the LSO offers.
-Conducting the Orchestra has been likened to driving a high-performance sports car that can, in Sir Simon Rattle’s words, ‘turn on the head of a pin’.
+The LSO has developed a close family of artists who continually demonstrate their commitment to this Orchestra, with Sir Simon Rattle as Music Director, Gianandrea Noseda and Fran?ois-Xavier Roth as Principal Guest Conductors, Michael Tilson Thomas as Conductor Laureate and André Previn as Conductor Emeritus.
+We also enjoy long-standing relationships with some of the world's greatest conductors and soloists who relish the boundless professional ambitions that the LSO offers.
+Conducting the Orchestra has been likened to driving a high-performance sports car that can, in Sir Simon Rattle's words, "turn on the head of a pin".
 It is a responsive and intelligent Orchestra, with an attitude of total commitment in all that it does.
 This is guided by a desire to always be the best it can possibly be and to give the highest quality performances no matter what the performance setting.
 Many LSO Members enjoy flourishing solo and chamber music careers and teach at conservatoires in London and abroad, sharing their extensive knowledge with the musicians of the future.
 These musical experiences are always brought back into the Orchestra itself, where they inspire and influence the players towards even higher standards of performance.

 LSO Discovery was founded in 1990 and remains a pioneering programme for music education in the UK.
 Since 2003 this has been based at LSO St Luke’s, following extensive restoration to the once abandoned church, which now acts as a home to a wide range of education and outreach projects, and as a venue for concerts designed for the local community, encouraging many to take their first steps towards enjoying classical music.
 And because much of LSO Discovery's work is captured and disseminated digitally, enthusiasts, pupils and teachers from around the world can benefit from these activities in spite of their physical location.
 Committed to nurturing the next generation of musical talent, LSO Discovery also provides extensive support and training for emerging young instrumentalists, composers and conductors.